luisdelaye/Mexstrain/README.md

 Supplementary material
 ----------------------

 Supplementary_Tables_1_2_3.xlsx.
-Barona-Gomez et al. Phylogenomics and population genomics of SARS-CoV-2 in Mexico reveals variants of interest (VOI) and a mutation in the Nucleocapsid protein associated with symptomatic versus asymptomatic carriers. (submited).
+Barona-Gomez et al. Phylogenomics and population genomics of SARS-CoV-2 in Mexico during the pre-vaccination stage reveals variants of interest B.1.1.28.4, B.1.1.222 or B.1.1.519 and B.1.243. (submited).